About Us: Our Aims, Philosophy and a bit about our story.

 Rachel carried out her clinical training under Dr Han Li Ping (formerly of the Academy of Traditional Chinese Medicine Beijing), and graduated in 1995 with Distinction.

 Creativeness, and the ability to use it clinically is uncommon among practitioners working today.

-Her career has been influenced by the work of such people as Dr Han Li Ping, Giovanni Maciocia, Dr John Shen, Ted Kaptchuk and the guidance of the late Professor Mei Fong.
+Her career has been influenced by the work of such people as Dr Han Li Ping, Giovanni Maciocia, Dr John Shen, Ted Kaptchuk and the guidance and support of the late Professor Mei Fong.

-In her time off Rachel is a busy mother who enjoys among other things; pottery, block printing and embroidery.
+When she is not working Rachel is a mother who enjoys among other things; painting, pottery, block printing and embroidery.

-She is an accomplished artist and some of her artworks have been best sellers for art publishers.
+As an accomplished artist, some of her creations have been best sellers for publishers.